IsratTasnimEsha/E-Commerce-Management/README.md

 ## Contact

 I'm here to assist you on your journey with the E-Commerce Management System.
-If you need help or want to share feedback, feel free to reach out to us at [israttasnimesha1046@gmail.com](mailto:israttasnimesha1046@gmail.com).
+If you need help or want to share feedback, feel free to reach out to me at [israttasnimesha1046@gmail.com](mailto:israttasnimesha1046@gmail.com).

 ## Author